Milnor fibre boundary of a non-isolated surface singularity: Elimination of Assumption B

 In particular, for $g_{\gbk}$ we get:

 \end{bekezdes}

-\begin{bekezdes}\labelpar{bad:arrow} Consider a (vanishing) 2--edge $e$ of $\gc$ which supports an arrowhead, whose non--arrowhead vertex $w$ has weight $(m;0,1)$.
-Let $\gbk$ be the subgraph (as in (\ref{bad:graph})) which contains $w$.
-Clearly, $\n_{\gbk}=1$, hence $\gbk$ can be collapsed to a point as in (\ref{bad:graph}).
+\begin{bekezdes}\labelpar{bad:arrow} If a 2--edge supports an arrowhead then it is automatically a vanishing 2--edge.
+Consider such an edge $e$ of $\gc$, whose non--arrowhead vertex $w$ has weight $(m;0,1)$.
+Let $\gbk$ be the subgraph as in \ref{bad:graph} which contains $w$.
+Since $\n_w=1$, one obtains that $\n_{\gbk}=1$ too, hence $\gbk$ can be collapsed by the procedure described in \ref{bad:graph} to a unique vertex.

-Regarding $e$, by similar steps as in (\ref{bad:edge}) and (\ref{bad:graph}), we get in $G$, above $e$, exactly $\n_e=1$ string, whose shape is: